 The whole of the Versailles Palace became the focus of worldwide awe and wonder, with many architects and builders attempting to imitate what they had seen in France.
 It was a difficult place to light though, especially with candles.
 The use of candles was sparing so as protect the delicate artwork and ceilings from the effects of smoke damage.
 Mirrors became an effective way of increasing light levels and they became a bit of an obsession with the Sun King, hence the amount situated in the Hall of Mirrors.

-Candles could be used to enhance the mirrors effect and on special occasions, up to 20,000 candles were used in the numerous chandeliers to create a luminescent corridor of light and beauty.
+Candles could be used to enhance the effect of the mirrors and on special occasions, up to 20,000 candles were used in the numerous chandeliers to create a luminescent corridor of light and beauty.
 To experience such magnificence might well inspire you to install your very own antique-style chandelier or modern crystal chandelier in your home.

 Before the hall existed, there was a terrace that connected the King and Queen’s apartments.
 This was later demolished due to suffering from exposure to bad weather and replaced with the current structure as designed by one of Louis XIV’s favourite architects, Jules Hardouin-Mansart.
 The construction began in 1678 and took 6 years to complete.